-- Then, using a mixing bowl add 1 cup of softned butter, salt and black pepper to taste, 5 minced garlic cloves and 1 tablespoon of Montreal Chicken Spice.
+- Then, using a mixing bowl add 1 cup of softned butter, salt and black pepper to taste, 5 minced garlic cloves and 1 tablespoon of Montreal Steak Spice.
 Mix well.

 - Evenly spread the butter under the turkey skin.
 Then drizzle olive oil over the top, oil the top skin of the turkey, evenly.

 - Stuff turkey with Bacon Rice Stuffing and tie the legs together using cooking twine.

 - Place turkey into an oven bag.
 Poke few holes in the bag.
 Bake turkey in a Non-Stick Roast Pan over 350F for about 2 1/2 hours, or until the turkey is cooked thru and when you cut between the leg the juices run clear.

 - Let the turkey rest for 15-20 minutes before cutting.
 Slice and serve warm.
 Enjoy!